danpeirce/photogate-box-ssd1306term/README.md

 The Pendulum mode is similar to Photogate mode but is displays the total period of a swinging pendulum.

 ![](image/pendulum3.jpg)

+### Pulse mode

+The Pulse mode times the duration from falling edge to rising edge.
+Currently this mode runs once and returns to the mode selection state with the time displayed in window 2.

 ## breadboard